Amin-MAG/My-Notes/Embedded S 3a0c2.md

 The goals of designing a specific embedded system can be against each other.

-Most of real-time systems are embedded and most of embedded systems are real-time.
+Most real-time systems are embedded and most of the embedded systems are real-time.

 ![Untitled](Embedded%20S%203a0c2/Untitled.png)